udohsolomon/My_python_deliberate_practice/notes.md

 * Deliberate practice is the systematic stretching of your ability for a given skill.
 It is the activity required to get better at something.
 Deep work and deliberate practice overlap substantially.

 * To succeed with deep work, we must constantly and deliberatly rewired our brains to be comfortable eliminate distracted stimuli

+* Meditate productively
+     - Productive meditation - A period in which you are occupied physically but not mentally, like walking, jugging, driving running etc and then focus your attention on a single well defined problem.
+This also requires practice to do well.
+Be wary of distraction and looping.
+Structure your deep thinking.
+Reviewing and storing variables, identifying and tackling the next step question and then consolidating your gains improve your ability to go deep.